The non-Abelian Weyl-Yang-Kaluza-Klein gravity model

+together with the equations (\ref{tsee1}) and (\ref{tsee2}).
+The resulting form will not be considered further, however that can be checked on due to the fact that $\hat T=-(N/4)\hat R^{2}_{ABCD}$ (from equation (\ref{set})) with equation (\ref{rlag}).
+It is no difficult to conjecture that, in the absence of non-Abelian gauge fields $A_{\mu}^{\alpha}=0$ we only get pure gravitational stress-energy tensor $\hat{T}_{\mu\nu}={T}^{(g)}_{\mu\nu}$ as well as $\hat{T}_{\mu i}=\hat{T}_{ij}=0$.

 Attention will now be turned to investigate the reduced energy-momentum tensors which are already obtained below for the case where the $internal$ space is the homogeneous coset space.
-On account of all necessarily assumptions which are mentioned previous sections, the traceless part $\hat{T}_{\mu\nu}^{(tf)}$ in (\ref{tf1}) is become
+On account of all necessary assumptions which are mentioned and obtained in previous sections, the traceless part $\hat{T}_{\mu\nu}^{(tf)}$ in (\ref{tf1}) satisfies

 and the trace part in (\ref{tsee1}) is